BjornL1/balance-stock/README.md

 ### Future Implementations
   - In a more advanced version of this program, the focus would be to add a capability sheet or input.
-This variable could be based on the planned sales data and could evaluate the avaialble and needed resources to produce the requested items.
+This variable could be based on the planned sales data and could evaluate the available and needed resources to produce the requested items.
 By adding this feature the user's possibilities to plan activities would be improved, furthermore this functionality could also include a value recommended by the program for stock and critical level to the user based on existing statistics.

 ### Accessibility